Flexible78/rsschool-cv/cv.md

 ## Courses
 * HTML and CSS Code Basics
 ## Languages
-English: Pre- intermediate according to the puzzle-english.com
+English: Pre-intermediate according to the puzzle-english.com